kagisearch/kagi-docs/docs/common/company/index.md

 People sometimes ask: why does Kagi have a "g" logo in the Google ballpark rather than a "k"?

-Our designer insisted the Kagi logo is "anchored" in the letter "g," and we had to agree.
+Our brand designer insisted the Kagi logo is "anchored" in the letter "g," and we had to agree.
 Besides, we can't let Google own the letter "g" too, can we? ;)

 ## Orion Browser Logo